How Important Are Ad Demand Sources To Total Ad Revenue?

-When the first post goes viral, visitor behavior changes because a lot of the new traffic is coming from social (where the posts were both posted), and the machine learning uptakes that new information in real-time.
+When the first post goes viral, visitor behavior changes because a lot of the new traffic is coming from social (where the posts were both posted), and machine learning uptakes that new information in real time.
 The machines are trying to find an optimal balance of ad impressions, placements, and ad density.

 When the second wave of viral traffic picks up, the machines adjust quickly to capitalize.
 Since it had the visitor data from the first spike, it used the information to better optimize for future visitors and increase engagement and subsequently ad revenues.
 This brings me to my first method to take a more holistic approach to ad revenue.

 Here’s how you use this info to make more money if you’re a publisher…

 1. Look at EPMV and not CPM/RPM

 If you’re a loyal follower of the Ezoic blog, you know this piece of advice is a topic we’ve written about frequently.
 EPMV (Earnings per thousand visitors) is the most effective way to tell if your site is actually earning more revenue from the same amount of traffic than they were before.